 How to Protect Hearing

-Being proactive about a child’s hearing health is so important, especially because they are still developing.
+Being proactive about a child’s hearing health is important, especially because they are still developing.
 Using certain precautions can drastically reduce their risk of hearing loss.
 Ways to protect hearing include:

 Prevention Strategies